 - Untreated mental health and substance use disorders can make it tough to maintain a job to pay for rent and housing expenses

-Mental Health and Substance Use Treatment for Veterans
+Mental Health and Substance Use Treatment for Veterans and First Responders

 - EMDR therapy: Eye movement desensitization and reprocessing (EMDR) is an evidence-based therapeutic practice for symptoms of PTSD.